Main Navigation

 • Be an environmentally and financially sustainable organisation.

-value-added partner across the six systems in which it operates and provide increased levels of support to our staff.
+• Appointed seven new executive directors, four to newly created posts designed to fundamentally change our culture and position EEAST as a value-added partner across the six systems in which we operate and provide increased levels of support to our staff.

-• Made significant progress in delivering cultural change and organisational transformation, which has been recognised through staff surveys and CQC, EHRC and HHE recognition.
+• Made significant progress in delivering cultural change and organisational transformation which has been recognised through staff surveys and CQC, EHRC and HHE recognition.

 • Developed new clinical and workforce strategies.